The Ergohacks Verdict

 Memory: 512MB NAND flash and 1GB DDR3 SDRAM

 We based our Ergohacks Verdict on 3 weeks of tinkering, testing and using the Nighthawk X10 kindly loaned by Netgear during May 2017.
-This article was first published on the 16 May 2017.
+This article was first published on the 16 May 2017 and last updated on 5 September 2017.